 - Instructors and students are responsible for maintaining academic standards and integrity in their classes.
 Consequences for academic dishonesty may be imposed by the course instructor.
 Such consequences may include but cannot exceed a grade of "F" in the course.

 (The full text of the Student Code of Conduct may be found at https://www.uidaho.edu/student-affairs/dean-of-students/student-conduct/student-code-of-conduct )

-After students receive their one Free Extension, NO OTHER EXTENSIONS will be granted without proper documentation unless an arrangement with the instructor is made prior to the absence.
+Make up work for assignments missed because of absence are only allowed for absences that are consistent with Catalog Section M. For these cases, make-up arrangements should be made prior to the absence.
 In cases of medical or family emergency, documentation of the emergency will be required.
 Documentation must be provided within two business days of the assignment’s due date, not to exceed the Friday before final exam week.
-Appropriate documentation must be sent via the Polya email system.
+Bring appropriate documentation to your instructor during their office hours.

 If ongoing illness or other circumstances fitting the catalog definition of an excused absence prevent you from bringing documentation for your absence within two business days, then each additional delay must also be documented and the documentation for the delay must be presented with the documentation for the original absence.
 (See University Catalog under General Requirements and Academic Procedures, section M for details about absences.)

 Field trips and official student travel require preparation and notification in advance of departure.
 See the catalog for details.